miliu2cc/maomaowm/README.md

 the config file is `~/.config/maomao/config.conf` the autostart file is `~/.config/maomao/autostart.sh`

+# Due to the project is in preliminary development stage, there may be some crash bug, if you have encountered collapse is unusual, please open the issue, and provide the `~/.config/maomao/crash.log`.

 # thanks for some refer repo
 - https://github.com/dqrk0jeste/owl - for basal window animaition